NorskRegnesentral/example-project/.github/ISSUE_TEMPLATE/test-template.md

 Description

-- Add labels
-- Add milestones
+- Add version as milestone!